Aloe Succulent Plants

 In the right conditions, they'll surprise you with their flowers which form on an excessively long stalk.

-Plant these in combination in a great patio container such as a strawberry pot, or singly in terracotta pots so you can mix and match the textures and colours.
+Plant these reliable plants in combination in a great patio container such as a strawberry pot, or singly in terracotta pots so you can mix and match the textures and colors.

-They require bright light for the winter months, in either a sunny window, or under fluorescent grow lights on a timer.
+They require bright light for the winter months, in either a sunny window or under fluorescent grow lights on a timer.
+Sunny windows, unless you’re near the equator, won’t be enough to keep them happy.

 Get ready to be swarmed by hummingbirds if you're lucky enough to have them bloom as they're one of the best plants for hummingbirds.

-Use well drained soil, and water thoroughly but infrequently, even less in winter.
+Use well-drained soil (cactus soil is best), and water thoroughly but infrequently, even less in winter.

 Aloe andongensis